 So I called the MuchMusic studios and said, ‘Is this guy Dime still there?
 Because I’d like to pop over and meet him.’
 So I jumped in a taxi and went right round to the studio.
 That was the first time I ever met him in person, and right from the get-go we clicked.
 He was a massive Priest fan, a massive fan of heavy metal music in general.
 It was an instant friendship.

 That night, they were playing a little club in Toronto, so we went straight from the studio to the venue.
-That’s where I met Phil and Rex and, of course, Vinnie.
+That’s where I met Phil Anselmo and Rex Brown and, of course, Vinnie Paul.
 That Texas hospitality people talk about is a very real thing, and I felt it that night.
 We were talking and it felt like we’d been friends forever.

 The identity that everyone knew them for was in place right from the start.
 They were a real gang, you couldn’t help but notice that.
 They were always together in their dressing room.
 They’d sometimes come into the Priest dressing room, and we would sit and talk metal while they had a few drinks.
 Or more than a few drinks…